navin089/Sample-python-code/README.md

 # Sample-python-code
-here is few examples for getig started with python for beginners
+here are few examples getting started with python for beginners i have provided some of examples of python which will help in learning